Faysal449/Traffic-Light-System-Task-1-5-/Task 5/README.md

 3. *Operation:*
    - The system will default to vehicular green and pedestrian red.
    - Press the pedestrian button to request a crossing.
 The system will safely transition to pedestrian green.

----

-## Future Improvements
-- Add sensors for traffic density to optimize light timings.
-- Implement wireless communication between master and slave for increased flexibility.
-- Integrate with a monitoring system for remote traffic control.